 Common causes of stress in women or a common scenario in a woman’s daily life, how does it look to you?

-Piled up laundry, undone dishes, kids screaming at the top of their voice, blowing whistles of the kettles in the kitchen?
+Piled-up laundry, undone dishes, kids screaming at the top of their voice, blowing whistles of the kettles in the kitchen?
 Wait, it is all this and beyond.
-We women are always asked that what do we do the entire day, we get so much of time and yet we complain that we don’t get enough rest.
+We women are always asked that what do we do the entire day, we get so much time, and yet we complain that we don’t get enough rest.

 Twelve Common Causes Of Stress In Women

 Stress affects men and women equally but differently.
 I will write a completely dedicated post for men in my next, but today I will talk about how stress affects women and what are the most common causes of stress in a woman.
 Mental health is still some foreign terminology for a majority of the population.
 No one sees the invisible wounds, the silent cry for help, sadness, and loneliness an individual goes through in personal life, all they get is judgmental views and labels.

 Whether you are a working professional or a housewife, whether you belong to a high society or a slum area, stress doesn’t discriminate you as an individual.
 Stress will enter your life in the form of a difficult lover you have been dating for a while.
 It could also take place in your life in the form of toxic in-laws who leave no space for you to live a sane life.

 What are the other common causes of stress in women?
 I am not a therapist but yes I am one non-judgemental and unbiased individual who has been researching, writing, and voicing out for mental health and my blogs are just a medium to help you forge your own path.

 Marriage is the biggest turning point in any women’s life.
 It changes a lot in and around her.
 Suddenly a girl who was dreaming about a new life gets a reality check by entering her new life, where the baggage of expectation, responsibilities, judgments, and complaints awaits her.